SemionV/doryn/devlog.md

 # Development log

 Tasks:
-* Reimplement EntityRepository using static polymorphism, no virtual class interfaces
-* Reimplement ServiceContainer
-* Rework project structure: engine should be a single static library unit, game logic can be a shared library(dll)
 * Reimplement MatrixCalculator using static polymorphism
 * Generalize core type of Matricies, so that it can support also double
-* Move to C++ Modules architecture istead of headers
-* Binary Layout Serializer unit tests
 * YAML Serializer/Deserializer
 * JSON Serializer/Deserializer
 * Static mapping of Vertex Attributes